Duet3D/wiki-content/User_manual/Machine_configuration/robot_geometric_algebra_detailed.md

 |inversion|

 The rotors allow to implement interpolated motions easily.
 The quaternion slerp method is related to this algorithm.

+This chapter will also describe how GA transformations can model screw motions (i. e.
+Chasles' theorem).

 # angles and distances